George XI of Kartli: Life

-He was the son of Vakhtang V, whom he succeeded as a ruler of Kartli in 1676.
-As with many other Georgian rulers, he had to nominally accept Islam and take the name of Shahnawaz II before being able to be confirmed as a viceroy by Shah Solayman I. However, Georgians continued to consider him as their king under his Christian name Giorgi (or "George" in English).
+He was the son of Vakhtang V, whom he succeeded as the ruler of Kartli in 1676, by his first wife, Princess Rodam Kaplanishvili-Orbeliani.
+As with many other Georgian rulers, he had to nominally accept Islam and take the name of Shahnawaz II before being able to be confirmed as a viceroy by Shah Solayman I. However, Georgians continued to consider him as their king under his Christian name Giorgi (George).

-When nearly half-century-long peaceful relations between Kartli and its Persian suzerains significantly deteriorated.
-George attempted to centralise loose royal authority in Kartli and weaken the Persian influence.
-He patronised Catholic missioners and had correspondence with Innocent XI.
-After the Ottoman defeat in the Battle of Vienna George XI hoped to exploit that Empire's new weakness.
+When nearly half-century-long peaceful relations between Kartli and its Persian suzerains significantly deteriorated, George attempted to centralise loose royal authority in Kartli and weaken the Persian influence.
+He patronised Catholic missionaries and had correspondence with Innocent XI.
+After the Ottoman defeat in the Battle of Vienna, George XI hoped to exploit that Empire's new weakness.
 In a letter to Innocent XI dated April 29, 1687 he vowed to be a Catholic King and declared his readiness and willingness and that of his troops to obey any order of the Roman Pope.
-According to Catholic missionaries George remained until his death a faithful Catholic.
+According to Catholic missionaries, George remained until his death a faithful Catholic.

-In 1688, George headed an abortive coup against a Persian governor of the neighboring Georgian region of Kakheti, and attempted, though vainly, to gain an Ottoman support against the Safavid overlordship.
+In 1688, George headed an abortive coup against a Persian governor of the neighboring Georgian region of Kakheti, and attempted, though vainly, to gain Ottoman support against the Safavid overlordship.
 In response, Shah Solayman deposed George and gave his crown to the rival Kakhetian prince Erekle I, who then embraced Islam and took the name Nazar-Ali Khan.
 Abbas Qoli-Khan, the beglarbeg (governor general) of Ganja, was placed in charge of the government in Kakheti and commissioned to reinforce Erekle's positions in Kartli.
 George fled to Racha in western Georgia, whence he made several attempts to reclaim his possession.
 In 1696, he managed to stage a temporary comeback and helped his brother Archil to temporarily regain the crown of Imereti in western Georgia, but was eventually forced to withdraw from Kartli again.
 In 1694, following the death of Solayman, there was a change in the government in Georgia: Abbas-Quli Khan was accused by his rivals of supporting George XI.
-On the orders of the new shah Soltan Hosayn, he was promptly arrested by Erekle and sent to Isfahan under guard, while of his possessions were confiscated.
+On the orders of the new shah Soltan Hosayn, he was promptly arrested by Erekle and sent to Isfahan under guard, while his possessions were confiscated.
 Qalb-Ali Khan was appointed Abbas-Quli Khan's successor as Persian governor of Kakheti.
 However, the strife in Georgia as well as the Safavid empire in general forced Husayn to make peace with George who was summoned to Isfahan in 1696.
 The shah entrusted him with restoring order along the eastern frontiers of the empire and appointed him beglarbeg of Kerman in 1699.
 It was the beginning of an illustrious but, ultimately, tragic career in the service of the Safavids.